The central limit theorem on nilpotent Lie groups: The three reductions

 \subsection{Truncation and moment estimates}

 We first establish moment estimates.
-To fix ideas, we start with the case where $\mu$ has finite moment for every order.
+To fix ideas, we start with the case where $\mu$ has a finite moment of every order.
 Consider a monomial function $M:\tkg^{t}\rightarrow \R$ of degree $b\ge 1$, see \Cref{poldef}.
-We define its statistics $M^{\infty}$ on $\tkg^{\N^*}$ by
+We define its statistics $M^{\infty}$ on $\tkg^{\N^*}$ as the formal series